Hammond24/cs3210_lab/instructions/lab0.md

 The stack grows from higher addresses to lower in x86, so items pushed on the stack will be at higher addresses the earlier they were pushed on.

-## Questions:
+## Graded Questions:

 Answer the following:

-2a.
-Where is the start of the stack?
+1. What address is the start (top) of the stack?

-2b.
-What items are on the stack at this point?
+2. What items are on the stack at this point (pc = 0x10000c)?

 To understand what is on the stack, you need to understand the boot procedure because at this point the kernel has not started, so anything on the stack was put there by the bootblock.
-Look at the files bootasm.S, bootmain.c, and bootblock.asm.
+Look at the files `bootblock/bootasm.S`, `bootblock/bootmain.c`, and `build/bootblock/bootblock.asm`.
 Can you see what they are putting on the stack?

-2c.
-Restart qemu and gdb as above but now set a break-point at 0x7c00.
-This is the start of the boot block (bootasm.S).
+3. Restart qemu and gdb as above but now set a break-point at 0x7c00.
+This is the start of the boot block (`bootblock/bootasm.S`).
 Using the single instruction step (si) step through the bootblock.
-Where is the stack pointer initialized?
+Where is the stack pointer initialized (filename, line)?

-2d.
-Single step into bootmain.
+4. Single step into bootmain.
 Now look at the stack using x/24x $esp.
 What is there?

-2e.
-What does the initial assembly of bootmain do to the stack?
+5. What does the initial assembly of bootmain do to the stack?
 (Look in bootblock.asm for bootmain.)

-2f.
-Continue tracing.
+6. Continue tracing.
 You can use breakpoints to skip over things.
 Look for where eip is set to 0x10000c.
 What happens to the stack as a result of that call?
 Look at the bootmain C code and compare to the bootblock.asm assembly code.

-Submit the output of x/24x $esp with the stack annotated, plus the answers to the above questions.
-Name your file hwN.txt where N is the number on the schedule.

 ## Extra (not graded):

 For thought: (let us know if you play with it!): Most modern OS's boot using a firmware standard called UEFI instead of the older standard BIOS.
 Bootloaders